mm80843/T3.5/docs/Benef/PBN__Benef_1092.md

 # __Secure data storage and analysis__

-## Name of the Benefit

-Cloud computing enables secure storage and analysis of large volumes of health data, facilitating real-time monitoring, prediction modeling, and efficient resource management.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in cloud computing can improve data security, enable agile and scalable data analysis, and enhance healthcare decision-making, ultimately leading to better patient care and outcomes.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1221.md)